- Discover historic Portuguese cities like Lisbon and Porto

 |Day 10||Visit Park Güell & Sagrada Família||Barcelona|

 You'll find Lisbon to be an unheralded gem of a European capital.
 The hilly waterfront neighborhoods are dotted with grand plazas and pastel-colored buildings, many of which date back hundreds of years.
-Old cable cars lurch up winding cobbled roads, and medieval castles sit perched atop the highest points in the city.
+Old cable cars lurch up winding cobbled roads, and medieval castles are perched atop the city's highest points.
 In their heyday, they served as defensive outposts protecting the Port of Lisbon and all those Portuguese galleons returning from the New World laden with pilfered gold and silver.

 The quickest way to acquaint yourself with Lisbon's culture is through its traditional cuisine.
 This includes pastéis de bacalhau (cod fritters), grilled sardines, squid stuffed with sausage and onions, queijo de azeitão (a creamy cheese made from sheep's milk), pastéis de nata (egg custard tarts), and the quintessential street food, the bifana.
 This sandwich of pork marinated in white wine is pure heaven after one too many Vinho Verdes.